Vietnam.vn - Nền tảng quảng bá Việt Nam

 Preventive measures against Japanese encephalitis virus include avoiding mosquito bites, especially in areas near pig farms, rice fields, at dusk, etc. However, vaccination is the most effective method.

-The vaccine has been included in the expanded immunization program in Vietnam since 1977, and by 2014 it had been deployed in all provinces and cities nationwide.
+The vaccine has been included in the expanded immunization program in Vietnam since 1977, and by 2014 had been deployed in all provinces and cities nationwide.

-After the 3 basic doses (completed within about 2 years), booster doses should be given every 3-4 years, recommended until the child is over 15 years old.
+After the 3 basic doses (completed in about 2 years), booster doses should be given every 3-4 years, recommended until the child is over 15 years old.
 Parents should take note to fully vaccinate their children to prevent Japanese encephalitis.

 Angina and myocardial infarction due to 30 years of smoking